-Ungroup the two female symbols, place the left one behind the right, and Copy, Paste, and Align the left symbol.
+Ungroup the two woman symbols, place the left one behind the right, and Copy, Paste, and Align the left symbol.
 Make sure the black shape is on top of the new left symbol in the Layers panel.
 Select both and hit Control-7 to create a Clipping Mask with the grouped symbol to the black shape.
 Group together your shapes to keep things tidy.

 I want to soften up the shadow shapes on the right symbol.
 To do so I've drawn a gradient Ellipse over the right side of the right symbol.
 Select both the new ellipse and the basic female symbol shape.
-Using the Shape Builder Tool, select the portions of the ellipse that do not intersect with the female symbol.
+Using the Shape Builder Tool, select the portions of the ellipse that do not intersect with the woman symbol.
 Deselect and delete these non-intersecting shapes.

 Play with the transparency of your gradient shape so that it softens the shadow gradient, but doesn't obscure it completely.

 Add additional gradients over top to bring highlights to the right side of the piece.

 Follow the same steps from the woman symbols: Copy and Paste a pair, overlap, and Group together.
 Copy and Paste a second pair, Ungroup, and Unite each in Pathfinder so you have separate silhouette shapes.

 Once again, hit Intersect in Pathfinder, Ungroup the new shapes, and decide which you'd like to be your symbol's mask.
 I chose the bottom one again and deleted the top.